The Safest and Most Dangerous Places in Irvine, PA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Irvine is $224 per year, which is $241 less than the national average and $129 less than Pennsylvania's state average.
-Below we compare cities similar to Irvine:
+The overall cost of crime per resident in Irvine is $224 per year, which is $241 less than the national average and $129 less than Pennsylvania's state average.
+The comparison below uses cities similar to Irvine:

 • In Duquesne, PA, crime costs $1,037 per person, which is $814 more than in Irvine.